 In 1979, Judith became one of the first women in the western United States to be a CERTIFIED FINANCIAL PLANNER™ professional.

 Judith is a respected national speaker and published author by Simon and Schuster and Random House.
 Her topics include personal economics, leadership, and dynamics of families and generations.
 She has been a columnist and a guest columnist for the Portland Business Journal as well as other publications.

 She contributed to the CRIMELINE Law Enforcement Training Program, sponsored by Experian, Financial Exploitation of Seniors and Investment Fraud.
 The project became an extended learning program, which won the Platinum Award for Excellence in online learning at Bellevue University in New York in 2007.

-At MWM, Judith’s influence has created a culture of giving back to the community.
+Judith’s influence has created a branch culture of giving back to the community.
 She was a founding member of the Board of Directors of Town Center Bank, which was purchased by Columbia Bank of Tacoma, Washington, in 2007 and served on their Oregon Advisory Board.